A Warm Gray (Greige) Tudor Kitchen Remodel

 Benjamin Moore Revere Pewter, White Dove & More…

-When my client hired me to help her with the remodel of their lovely Tudor home, I KNEW something beautiful was about to happen.
+When my client hired me to help her with the remodel of their lovely Tudor home, I knew something beautiful was about to happen.

-My client had a VERY clear idea of where she wanted to head with things, had a great contractor (Lewis Remodelling), and hired me to help her pull it all together with colour.
-My first look at things involved a combination of Caesarstone Statuario Nuvo on the main countertops, along with a soapstone ISLAND countertop, as well as some other custom details (WAIT until you see the range hood).
-And while you MIGHT call me crazy (duly noted), I kindly suggested that the soapstone countertop was taking things too far.
+My client had a VERY clear idea of what she wanted in her Tudor kitchen, had a great contractor (Lewis Remodelling), and hired me to help her pull it all together with color.
+My first look at things involved a combination of Caesarstone Statuario Nuvo on the main countertops, along with a soapstone island countertop, as well as some other custom details (just WAIT until you see the range hood).

 Why?

-Ready Betty (in homage to the late great Betty White)?
+Ready, Betty (in homage to the late great Betty White)?

 Let’s start in the kitchen…